syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/licensing-troubleshoot.md

 # Syncfusion Licensing FAQ

-## Is an internet connection required for Syncfusion Essential Studio license validation?
+## Is an internet connection required for Syncfusion Essential Studio&reg; license validation?

 * Syncfusion license validation is done offline during application execution and does not require internet access.